 In 1901, Charles Slutsky established the Nevele Country Club.
 It was situated in the picturesque Catskills region, surrounded by two lakes in a valley west of the Shawangunk Mountains.

 As time progressed, changes were made to the property.
 The 1920s and ’30s saw the addition of new wings designed in the fashion of the popular Mission Revival architecture.
 The 1950s and ’60s, on the other hand, saw more modern designs.
 These included the Vacationer Wing and the Waikiki indoor pool in 1954, and the Golden Gate and Empire wings in 1956.

 In 1964, architect Herbert D. Phillips, who’d designed the new wings, planned a 10-story dodecahedral high-rise.
 Known as Nevele Tower, it became the defining feature of the resort and was the first thing guests saw when driving through the property.

 In 1997, the resort was renamed the Nevele Grande after years of being referred to as simply the “Nevele.”
-At this time, the resort merged with the adjacent Fallsview resort after the Slutsky family sold the property.
+At this time, it merged with the adjacent Fallsview resort, after the Slutsky family sold the property.

 A truly grand resort

 The Nevele Grande Resort lived up to its grandiose name.
 At its peak, it had 430 guest rooms and employed a staff of 800.
 The complex was dominated by Nevele Tower, which sat at the main entrance, and wings were connected by underground tunnels.